0xMirasio/0xMirasio.github.io/_posts/2023-03-30-AutoResolv.md

 then copy AutoResolv.py and libautoresolv in ```C:\Users\[USER]\AppData\Roaming\Hex-Rays\plugins\```

 # Usage

 AutoResolv can be used on a single binary.
-But if you want to use Export/Import functionnality, you must open another instance of the libcustom.so | libcustom2.so, ... and press Export buttons.
+But if you want to use Export/Import functionnality, you must open another instance of the libcustom.so | libcustom2.so, etc and press Export buttons.
 Choose the main binary database of your project and then confirm.

 When this is done, just click Import on main binary and AutoResolv will refactor wrapper and Xrefs with the function signature of the customlib.